Michele Valori archive

 The Michele Valori archive, which has been declared as an item of great historical interest (“a precious resource for the history of architecture and urbanism in Italy”), was acquired for MAXXI’s collections in 2006 by the Ministry of Cultural Heritage and Activities.
-It documents the architect’s professional activity between the years of 1949 and 1979 and is testament to his involvement in debates surrounding architecture and town planning in Italy.
+It documents the architect’s professional activity between the years of 1949 and 1979 and is a testament to his involvement in debates surrounding architecture and town planning in Italy.

 Available to scholars and the general public, the archive is made up of more than 2,700 designs for over 100 projects, kept in files and tubes that are methodically sorted and subdivided, and supporting diagrams such as surveys and maps.
-It also includes more than 5,000 photographic items such as negatives, photographic plates and diapositives (photographic slides and transparencies), amongst which are teaching materials, documentation of travel and construction sites and prints.
+It also includes more than 5,000 photographic items such as negatives, photographic plates, and dispositive (photographic slides and transparencies), amongst which are teaching materials, documentation of travel and construction sites and prints.
 It also includes writings on architecture and urban planning, correspondence, travel notes, diaries, and audiovisual materials.
 The writings are particularly useful for understanding Valori’s work and its commitment to urban development, particularly in relation to the environment and territorial transformation processes.